Setting the record straight on little cold chocolate desserts --- the difference between creme brulee and pots de creme -- and easy recipes for both.

 This is VERY rich, so you really can get 4 servings from it

-I've taught a few cooking classes, compiled some cookbooks for charity, owned a gourmet catering company for fifteen years.
-An (unexpected) season spent as our golf club chef and banquet manager was an exciting retirement dream - a wild summer with homicidal and suicidal moments (picture all the kitchen craziness of equipment failure & staff problems issues you see Gordon Ramsey shrieking about on TV) but mostly fun.
-After fifty years of cooking, I tend to take shortcuts rather than elaborate ten-step, 30-ingredient dishes.
-Fast Fabulous Foodie was created out of pure laziness, to end typing recipe requests for friends.
+I've taught a few cooking classes, compiled some cookbooks for charity, and owned a gourmet catering company for fifteen years.
+An unexpected season spent as our golf club's chef and banquet manager was an exciting foodie's retirement dream - a wild summer with both homicidal and suicidal moments (picture all the kitchen craziness of equipment failure & daily staff problems you see Gordon Ramsey shrieking & swearing about on TV) but mostly fun.
+After 50+ years of cooking, I look for shortcuts to replace elaborate ten-step, 30-ingredient dishes.
+Fast Fabulous Foodie was created in 2007 out of pure laziness, to end 'typing' recipe requests for friends.